tHE iNDUSTRY AT A GLANCE

 The United States Internal Revenue Code is utilized as a “mirror system” in the U.S. Virgin Islands.
 The Virgin Islands Bureau of Internal Revenue oversees the internal revenue laws of the U.S. Virgin Islands.
 U.S. Virgin Islands tax includes income, container, gross receipts, excise, highway user’s, hotel rooms, real property, entertainment, franchise, fuel, gift, inheritance, personal use, tire, and stamp taxes.

 government legal support

 Businesses, individuals, and government organizations need to deal with issues and opportunities that are heavily impacted by government legislation and regulation.
-This area of law isn’t always the easiest to comprehend, but it’s important that anyone who has to engage with it has a basic understanding, even when working with an expert law firm such as Mcchain, Hamm, and St. Jean, LLP.
+This area of law isn’t always the easiest to comprehend, but it’s important that anyone who has to engage with it has a basic understanding, even when working with an expert law firm such as Mcchain Hamm & Associates, LLP.
 The ability to do so will only aid your success, public perception, and market growth.
 When you have an issue that needs to go before the local or federal governmental bodies, you need to have sophisticated public policy advocates lobby for it.
 This is because the legislative process has changed significantly in recent years.
 A series of congressional reforms has divided power between several different subcommittee chairpersons and opened up the legislative process.
 Legislatures have also seen an influx of complex issues recently, creating an inflation of specialized staff members and an increased need for information that typically comes from experts outside of Legislature/Congress.

 contact our law firm today